Grainger County, Tennessee: Politics

 Like all of East Tennessee, Grainger County has long been overwhelmingly Republican, due to its powerful Unionist sentiment during the Civil War.
 The last Democratic presidential candidate to ever carry Grainger County was Andrew Jackson in 1832.
 The Whig Party carried the county consistently between 1836 and 1852, and since the Republican Party first contested Tennessee in 1868, it has won Grainger County in every election except in 1912 when the GOP was mortally divided and Progressive Theodore Roosevelt carried the county over conservative incumbent William Howard Taft.

+The county is very Republican even by East Tennessee standards, rejecting Democrats even in national Democratic landslides.
+It is one of the few counties where Franklin Delano Roosevelt was shut out in all four of his successful campaigns, and Lyndon Johnson lost the county by a nearly 2-to-1 margin in 1964.
+Bill Clinton is the only Democrat to come remotely close to carrying the county since 1912, losing by 9.6 percent in 1992 with native son Al Gore as his running mate.
+FDR, Jimmy Carter and Clinton were the only Democrats in the 20th century to manage even 40 percent of the county's vote.

 The American Communities Project (ACP) characterized Grainger County as an 'evangelical hub,' due to the high number of religious residents tied to evangelical churches, particularly the Southern Baptist Convention, and the county is in one of the most politically conservative types of the ACP's characteristic placements.

 In recent elections, the county has shown little competitiveness for Democratic candidates in local, state, and federal elections.